Some strange things

 screws were indeed loose, but worse than

-that: Both hinges were broken (blue arrows).
+that, both hinges were broken (blue arrows).

 Replace hinges?
 Not possible.
 All cables to

-display, camera and antennas pass thru the
+display, camera and antennas pass thru the center

-center of these hinges (red arrows), meaning
+of these hinges (red arrows), meaning a

-a whole new display was only repair option.
+whole new display was the only repair

 Shocking!
 Power strip goes kaput